 First Offense: Confiscation.
 Warning, principal/student conference, detention, or in-school suspension.
 Subsequent Offense: Confiscation.
 Principal/Student conference, detention, in-school suspension, or 1-10 days out-of-school suspension.

 Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.

-First Offense: Principal/Student conference, detention, or in-school suspension.
-Subsequent Offense: Detention, in-school suspension, or 1-180 days out-of-school suspension.
+···, ······ First Offense: Principal/Student conference, detention, or in-school suspension.